excaliburne/Selenium_test_stanwood/README.md

 # Introduction

-These set of test will run on the basis of https://mcswiss-web-stage.web.app/.
+These sets of test will run on the basis of https://mcswiss-web-stage.web.app/.
 The purpose of these tests are to check the Registration, categories and sidebar link functionalities.

 ## Test cases